 If you would like to find out more about becoming a service user representative on one of these committees, please contact the Service User Involvement Facilitator.

-Service users are paid £6.00 an hour to be a Committee Member plus travel expenses.
+Service users are paid an allowance to be a Committee Member plus travel expenses.

 There are many other ways you can get involved

 - Take part in interviews for new staff (training is available to support you to do this), this is paid involvement work.

 - Take part in quality standard meetings.
 This is paid involvement work.

 - Attend tenants, residents or members meetings, to get involved in the service you get support from.